 Best practices for advocates:

 Identify clients for eligibility.
 Review your caseload and contact those clients who are eligible to renew DACA, i.e. those who were previously granted DACA.
 Those whose DACA expired more than one year ago must file as initial applicants, while those with current DACA or whose DACA expired one year ago or less may apply as renewal applicants.
-Determine whether the volume of potential applicants is large enough to consider a workshop model or recruiting pro bono counsel to assist clients in submitting timely renewal applications.
-Prepare renewal requests promptly in light of the possibility that a U.S. Supreme Court decision were to require USCIS to cease accepting and adjudicating renewal applications.
+Determine whether the volume of potential applicants is large enough to consider recruiting pro bono counsel to assist clients in submitting timely renewal applications.
+Prepare renewal requests promptly in light of the possibility that the U.S. Supreme Court’s decision would require USCIS to cease accepting and/or and adjudicating renewal applications.

 Make sure DACA requests are properly completed before submitting.
 Ensure that renewal applications filed are not rejected.
 Forms should be fully completed as advised by USCIS (they must include the previous DACA expiration date and be signed).
 The proper filing fees must be included and the current versions of the required forms must be used.
 Consider submitting requests via a reliable overnight courier and retaining tracking information.

 Screen clients for other immigration relief.
 DACA recipients should be screened for permanent immigration relief.
 Some recipients may have requested DACA pro se without an in-depth screening for immigration options.
 Others may be eligible for remedies that were previously unavailable due to changed circumstances in their home country or personal circumstances.
 Do not overlook forms of relief available to clients in removal proceedings, such as non-LPR or VAWA cancellation.
-Visit www.cliniclegal.org/daca to access our screening tools and continue to monitor political developments as Congress continues to work towards passing legislation that would provide relief to DACA recipients.
+Visit CLINIC’s DACA page to access our screening tools.
+Continue to monitor political developments in the event that Congress contemplates legislation that would provide relief to DACA recipients.